 4 credit hours, 4 contact hours (Lecture: 0; Lab: 4); Semesters Offered: Fall, Spring, Summer.

-Prerequisite: Minimum grade of C in all other courses required in HIT Program; concurrent enrollment in HIMS 290 required.
+Prerequisite: Minimum grade of C in all other courses required in HIT Program.
+Concurrent enrollment in HIMS 290 required.
 Permission of the Dean is required for registration.
-Note: A grade of C or better is required to pass this course successfully.

-In this course, the student, with assistance from the Program Director, HIT, will be placed in a hospital or other health agency to apply the principles that have been learned in health information technology.
+In this course the student, with assistance from the HIT Program Director, will be placed in a hospital or other health agency to apply the principles that have been learned in health information technology.
 The student will be on-site 80 hours.
-This is an internship and therefore requires a final grade of "C" or better.
+This is an internship and, therefore, requires a final grade of C or better.